automatedtf/butler/README.md

 [🔗 Definition of SteamSecrets interface](https://github.com/automatedtf/butler/blob/master/lib/types.ts#L21)

 ##### Setting a LogonID
-The usage of a `logonID` is optional, but recommended.
+The usage of a `logonID` is optional.

 When logging into an instance of a bot from `@automatedtf/sentinel`, `@automatedtf/butler` or by any other modules, it will kick all other sessions of the bot with the same `logonID`.

 To allow for multiple sessions of the bot to run, a unique `logonID` for that running bot instance.
 This can be set explicitly or randomly.
+The module will generate a deterministic `logonID` if not set, using the hash `Date.now() % 2 ** 16`.

 ##### BotInstance
 Logging in with any suitable form of login details will return a `BotInstance`.